- Is the COVID-19 vaccine required?

 You may see some rumors and untrue ingredients listed online or in social media.
 These are generally myths.
 The ingredients in the COVID-19 vaccines are pretty typical for vaccines.
 They contain the active ingredient of mRNA or modified adenovirus along with other ingredients like fats, salts, and sugars that protect the active ingredient, help it work better in the body, and protect the vaccine during storage and transport.

-Pfizer, Moderna, and Johnson and Johnson vaccines do not contain human cells (including fetal cells), the COVID-19 virus, latex, preservatives, or any animal by-products including pork products or gelatin.
+Pfizer, Moderna, Johnson and Johnson, and Novavax vaccines do not contain human cells (including fetal cells), the COVID-19 virus, latex, preservatives, or any animal by-products including pork products or gelatin.
 The vaccines are not grown in eggs and do not contain any egg products.

 See this Q&A; webpage from the Children's Hospital of Philadelphia for more information about ingredients.
 You can also find the full ingredients lists in the Pfizer, Moderna, and Johnson & Johnson fact sheets.